The Company’s registrar is Equiniti, Aspect House, Spencer Road, Lancing, West Sussex, BN99 6DA.

 *Adjusted for split of each ordinary share of 50p into 4 ordinary shares of 12.5p

-The Company has made arrangements for Equiniti Financial Services Limited to provide an Investment Account to allow lump sum and regular savings to facilitate the purchase the Company's Ordinary Shares.
-Detail and the forms required for this Service can be accessed from the Company’s website or alternatively at: www.shareview.co.uk/dealing.
-For details of the service please contact: Equiniti, PO Box 4605, Aspect House, Spencer Road, Lancing, West Sussex, BN99 6DA Shareholder helpline: 0345 300 0430.
+The Company has made arrangements for Equiniti Financial Services Limited to provide an investment account to allow lump sum and regular savings to facilitate the purchase of the Company’s Ordinary Shares.
+Detail and the forms required for this service can be accessed from the Company’s website or alternatively at: www.shareview.co.uk/dealing.
+For details of the service please contact: Equiniti, Aspect House, Spencer Road, Lancing, West Sussex BN99 6DA.
+Shareholder helpline: 0371 384 2030.
 Equiniti Financial Services Limited is authorised and regulated by the Financial Conduct Authority.
-As with all stock market investments, the price of shares can go down as well as up and on sale investors may not get back the full amount they invested.
+As with all stock market investments, the price of shares can go down as well as up and on sale investors may not get back the full amount they invested

 REITs, Dividends and UK Tax